itaysnir/itaysnir.github.io/_posts/2025-1-1-pwnable-tw-hacknote.md

 ## Exploitation

-Eventually, I'd like to read `system("/bin/sh")`.
+Eventually, I'd to issue `system("/bin/sh")`.
-The function pointer overwrite is an exact candidate, as it also receives a single argument - which is a string we control. \
+The function pointer overwrite is an exact candidate, as it also receives a single argument - which is a pointer to a struct that we somewhat control. \
 In order to overwrite a note's `fp`, we have to make sure the note is first freed, and our newly-allocated buffer falls exactly within the note's start.

 ## Read Primitive